sburrel/AIDL2019_PROJECT_SBD/Readme.md

 ### Architecture 2

 ![Architecture 2](https://github.com/sburrel/AIDL2019_PROJECT_SBD/blob/master/Figures/Architecture2.png?raw=true)
-Next, we include, as an example, the code sniped with the implemented model at version 7 (all the versions are described in paragraph: How to reproduce the experiments).
+Next, it's include, as an example, the code sniped with the implemented model at version 7 (all the versions are described in paragraph: How to reproduce the experiments).

 ```javascript
 import torch